 I never thought I would walk the valley of cancer but its easy to see, looking back, at how the Good Shepherd was by my side every step of the way and how gracious He was to work out every single detail in advance, to prepare the way before me, and to lend me the strength to persevere in both my fight against cancer and in my writing during a time of upheaval.
 And I pray that Voice of the Ancient is just as much a blessing to you as it was to me while sitting in the chemo chair.

 Thanks for stopping by!
 In the comments below I'd love to hear how the Lord provided for you in a time of trial.
 What fruit did you see come out of that experience?

 But Wait!
 Before you go!!

-Sign up on the Rafflecopter, its super easy and requires nothing more than being on my email list (if you aren't already!) and there's a few ways to earn bonus points toward the drawing as well!
+Sign up on the Rafflecopter, it's super easy and requires nothing more than being on my email list (if you aren't already!) and there are a few ways to earn bonus points toward the drawing as well!